vkakerbeck/Progressively-Growing-Networks/README.md

 * pandas
 * pickle

-For ploting and data analysis:
+For plotting and data analysis:

 * matplotlib
 * seaborn